weinstein/website/_posts/2022-10-18-lego-clock.md

 ![pendulum adjustment](/img/lego-clock/PXL_20221020_222812518.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

-Finally, I added some rubber feet to the back of the clock to help support the body and allow it to be leveled along all 3 axes:
+Finally, I added some rubber feet to the back of the clock to help support the body and allow it to be leveled:

 ![rubber feet](/img/lego-clock/PXL_20221020_215251438.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

-The vertical beam on the back of the frame allows the clock to be hung from a single nail.
+The vertical beam on the back of the frame allows the clock to be hung from a nail in the wall.

-## Future Improvements
+## Final Thoughts

 I'm pretty happy with the clock in its current form.

 But things can always be better.
-Some things I'd love to incorporate into future upgrades:
+My perfect dream clock would have:
   * an enclosure that looks like a real wooden wall clock
+  * chains and weights fully contained in the enclosure
   * an hourly chime
   * higher gear ratio and longer autonomy
   * a built-in on/off mechanism to halt or disengage the movement (in case of maintenance or migraines)

+I'm also pretty curious whether or not a Lego [torsion pendulum clock](https://en.wikipedia.org/wiki/Torsion_pendulum_clock) is possible.
+That could increase the runtime by orders of magnitude.
+So far I haven't seen any successful projects like that, though.

+Thanks for reading!
+Feel free to reach out for any reason: [blog@jasty.dev](mailto:blog@jasty.dev)

 ## Footnotes